Top 10 SEO Ranking Factors [2021 Update]: What Matters To Google

 by Mike Khorev

-Although there are hundreds of ranking factors used by Google in their current ranking algorithm, here are the top 10 most important ones based on our experience in 2020 and 2021:
+Although there are hundreds of SEO ranking factors used by Google in their current ranking algorithm, here are the top 10 most important ones based on our experience in 2021 and 2022:

 1. Site Security Certificate